TheMlengineer-py/Digit-Recognizer-Kaggle-competition-/README.md

 # Digit-Recognizer-Kaggle-competition-

-The goal of goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+The goal of project is to correctly identify digits from a dataset of tens of thousands of handwritten images.
 MNIST dataset of handwritten images was used.
 Convolutional Neural Network was utilized in the classification task.
 Model Accuracy of 99.91%